Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide | ExBulletin

 Shortening the interval between injections of AstraZeneca has generally been shown to reduce the effectiveness of the vaccine.
 But what about in the context of delta variants?
 This is where you need to be a little careful if you want to know exactly how much your vaccine will be less effective.

-Studies published in Nature We reported that a single dose of the AstraZeneca vaccine did not essentially induce delta virus neutralizing antibodies.
+A study published in Nature reported that a single dose of the AstraZeneca vaccine essentially did not induce delta virus neutralizing antibodies.

 However, the two doses induced a neutralizing antibody response in 95% of people, but at significantly lower levels than the Alpha variant (which occurred in the United Kingdom).